genesiscommunitysuccess/docs/docs/05_operations/09_release-notes/05_Version-2022.2.md

 - Dialog and modal behaviour improvements.
 - Minor styling improvements to Form and Zero Tabs.
 - Genx CLI improvements, code gen templating, support for multibyte characters in jfrog usernames/passwords.
-- Ability to export export component assets such as template, styles etc. consistently.
+- Ability to export component assets such as template, styles etc. consistently.
 This aids extension.
 - Improved Icon component.

 ### Maintenance